-When receiving an ACK in congestion avoidance, if the protocol is not in the TCP-friendly region and cwnd is less than W{max} , then the protocol is in the concave region.
-In this region, cwnd MUST be incremented by (W(t+RTT) - cwnd)/cwnd.
+When receiving an ACK in congestion avoidance, if the protocol is not in the TCP-friendly region and cwnd is less than W\max, then the protocol is in the concave region.
+In this region, cwnd MUST be incremented by (W\cubic(t+RTT) - cwnd)/cwnd for each received ACK.